LorenzDuremdes/Second-Brain/sexual intercourse.md

 3. [[amygdala]] (specialization during sexual [[arousal]]); determine whether sexual [[arousal]] is 'warranted'^[The Happy [[Brain]]: The Science of Where [[Happiness]] Comes from, and Why, p.
 123]
 	1. A beautiful man or woman lying naked on your bed?
 Potentially very arousing.
 Same person lying naked on an operating table, because you’re their surgeon?
 The [[amygdala]] is what (hopefully) would determine that [[arousal]] is not warranted in this context, despite the similar visual cues.

+## hippocampus
+1. what could be the advantage of the hippocampus causing memories of sexual intercourse to be more vivid?^[The Happy [[Brain]]: The Science of Where [[Happiness]] Comes from, and Why, p.
+127]
+	1. ensuring we have potentially helpful prior experiences fresh in our [[mind]]

 # sexual dysfunction
 1. low [[testosterone]] can cause erectile dysfunction in [[men]]